 Conflicts of Interest - General.
 Certain of the officers and directors of the Company may be directors and/or principal shareholders of other companies and, therefore, could face conflicts of interest with respect to potential acquisitions.
 In addition, officers and directors of the Company may in the future participate in business ventures which could be deemed to compete directly with the Company.
 Additional conflicts of interest and non-arms length transactions may also arise in the future in the event the Company's officers or directors are involved in the management of any firm with which the Company transacts business.
 The Company's Board of Directors has adopted a policy that the Company will not seek a merger with, or acquisition of, any entity in which management serve as officers or directors, or in which they or their family members own or hold a controlling ownership interest.
-Although the Board of Directors has no present intention to do so.
-In addition, if the Company and other companies with which the Company's officers and directors are affiliated both desire to take advantage of a potential business opportunity, then the Board of Directors has agreed that said opportunity should be available to each such company in the order in which such companies registered or became current in the filing of annual reports under the Exchange Act subsequent to January 1, 1997.
+Although the Board of Directors could elect to change this policy, the Board of Directors has no present intention to do so.
+In addition, if the Company and other companies with which the Company's officers and directors are affiliated both desire to take advantage of a potential business opportunity, then the Board of Directors has agreed that said opportunity should be available to each such company in the order in which such companies Act subsequent to January 1, 1997.